okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 - This RS is used by the Deployment.

 A deployment is a declaration that allows you to do app `deployments` and `updates`.

+When using the deployment object, you definte the `state` of your application.
+Kubernetes will then make sure the clusters matches your desired state.